Subscribe for articles, news and offers

 Retaining Wall: Using the hardscape light is a great way to accent retaining walls and add some extra light in your landscape.
 (Fig. 1)

-A. The first step is to layout the desired placement for your new lights.
-I typically like to space mine between 6-7 apart.
+A. The first step is to lay out the desired placement for your new lights.
+I typically like to space mine between 6-7 feet apart.
 Use a sharpie or pencil to mark the center point of each light.
 (Fig. 2)